omc/dendrite/Readme.md

 ## Overview

-Dendrite scrapes your existing logs, and re-emits the unified log stream in modern, sensible, structured formats, like JSON and StatsD, over common protocols such as TCP(+TLS), UDP, HTTP(S), write(2), or RFC5424 Syslog.
+Dendrite scrapes your existing logs, and re-emits the unified log stream in modern, sensible, structured formats, like JSON and StatsD, over common protocols such as TCP, UDP, files.
+SSL/TLS, RFC5424 Syslog, HTTP, etc should be coming soon (Want to contribute?).

+## Use cases

+* Send metrics from your logs to StatsD

 ## Why Dendrite?